KeepSafe/Switchboard-iOS/README.md

 ## What it does

-Switchboard is a simple way to remote control your mobile application even after you shipped it to your users' devices.
-Use switchboard to:
+Switchboard is a simple way to remote control your mobile application even after you've shipped it to your users' devices, so you can use Switchboard to:

 - Stage-rollout new features to users
-- A/B-test user flows, messaging, colors, features
+- A/B-test user flows, messaging, colors, features, etc.
-- anything you want to remote-control
+- anything else you want to remote-control

-Switchboard lets you control what happens in your app.
-Quick, easy, useful.
+Switchboard lets you control what happens in your app in a quick, easy, and useful manner.

-Switchboard segments your users consistently.
-Because user segmentation is based only on a UUID that is computed once, the experience you switch on and off using Switchboard is consistent across sessions.
+Additionally, Switchboard segments your users consistently; because user segmentation is based upon a UUID that is computed once, the experience you switch on and off using Switchboard is consistent across sessions.

 ## What it does not do